Table of Contents_

 A stereolithography apparatus (SLA) printer uses vat photopolymerization 3D printing technology.
 This resin printer has a laser that sits within a vat of liquid thermosetting resin.
 The laser then flashes from the bottom of the vat onto the liquid resin, hardening the material by curing it.
 The printer repeats this step until every point is exposed and hardened before moving to the next layer.

 Digital light processing (DLP) printing creates its product by flashing an image of the current layer across the build platform that hangs upside down with a resin vat.
 These flashes instantly cure all points of the layer of liquid resin directed by a digital micromirror device (DMD.)
 One square pixel is a point on the level, and, when combined, they form the layer’s image.
+To understand DLP better, visit our guide on DLP vs SLA 3D printers.

 Fused deposition modeling (FDM) printers use material extrusion 3D printing technology.
 A filament of a thermoplastic polymer creates 3D designs in a filament printer.
 This process involves heating the filament until it melts or becomes soft enough to be pushed through the nozzle, building layer by layer on the print bed to create the object.
 In some FDM models, the printer features a heated surface for the designs to sit on.